csc-training/csc-env-eff/_hands-on/throughput/gaussian_greasy.md

 ```text
 sbatch-greasy --cores 4 --time 02:00 --nodes 1 --account yourprojectname greasy_10.tasklist-undefined.rst
 ```
-- When the GREASY job has finished check that the previously failed job has finnished
+- When the GREASY job has finished check that the previously failed job has successfully finished

 ```text
 grep Summary greasy-*.log